-The Authority will deny or terminate the housing assistance if the applicant or participant has: a history of bad credit; and/or has a history of bad housekeeping, based upon inspection of prior unit; or if the Authority determines that a household member has furnished false or misleading information.
+The Authority will deny or terminate the housing assistance if the applicant or participant has: a history of bad credit; and/or has a history of bad housekeeping, based upon inspection of prior unit; or fails to disclose all aspects of an applicant's criminal history as requested on his/her application prior to the Authority's discovery of the same, if any; or if the Authority determines that a household member has furnished false or misleading information concerning illegal drug use, alcohol abuse or rehabilitation of illegal drug users alcohol abusers.

-This list is not to be construed as totally inclusive and there may be circumstances not listed which may be used for denial or termination of admission if the Authority determines that the household or member thereof would have a detrimental effect on the health, safety or right to peaceful enjoyment of the premises by other Tenants.
+This list is not to be construed as totally inclusive and there may be circumstances not listed which may be used for denial of admission if the Authority determines that the admission of the household or member thereof would have a detrimental effect on the health, safety or right to peaceful enjoyment of the premises by other Tenants.